liu00507/Arduino_humidome_V5_testingprogramV2.0/README.md

 # Arduino_humidome_V5_testingprogramV2.0
 Constant Humidity Chamber control code with OLED display and BME280
 features:
-Analog adjustment for target humidity (knob adjustment), Compatible with Arduino uno/mega/mini/nano/etc. ,
+Analog adjustment for target humidity (pot adjustment), Compatible with Arduino uno/mega/mini/nano/etc. ,
 Oled information display,
 Controls relay or PNP transistor as a switch for the humidifier,